 IMPORTANT EVENT UPDATE:

-In keeping with Stanford University's March 3 message to the campus community on COVID-19 and current recommendations of the CDC, the Asia-Pacific Research Center is electing to postpone this event until further notice.
+In keeping with Stanford University's March 3 message to the campus community on COVID-19 and current recommendations of the CDC, the Asia-Pacific Research Center is electing to make this event available through live stream only.
 We appreciate your understanding and cooperation as we do our best to keep our community healthy and well.

 Please join the live stream via Zoom by clicking here at the scheduled time, 4:30 PM, on March 4 to view Adam Segal's talk.

 Analysts on both sides of the Pacific have described an escalating “technology cold war” between Beijing and Washington.
 Chinese hackers attack American technology companies and Beijing is reportedly planning on the removal of foreign software and hardware from government offices.
 Washington is blocking Chinese investments, using punitive measures against Huawei and Chinese surveillance companies, and scrutinizing research collaboration with Chinese universities as well as scientists and students.
 Both sides believe they are in and have to win a race to dominate 5G, AI, quantum, and other emerging technologies.
 What are the weapons of the tech cold war, and are the US and China doomed to ever more competition, or can they find common ground for cooperation?
 What does increasing competition between China and the United States mean for the rest of the world?